We were in Peru in April 2016 for about 4 weeks.

 Water

-As much as I hate the idea of buying bottled water in plastic, it really is necessary in Peru, but at least buy the biggest bottles you can and decant them into your smaller drinking bottle.
-Wayne got seriously ill with a bacterial infection there, and the doctor emphatically told us never to eat salads, raw vegetables, or unpeelable fruit anywhere in South America.
+The best solution is to bring the most effective water purifier possible.
+Otherwise, as much as I hate the idea of buying bottled water in plastic, at least buy the biggest bottles you can and decant them into your smaller drinking bottle.
+Wayne got seriously ill with a bacterial infection there, and the doctor emphatically told us never to drink the water, eat salads, raw vegetables, or unpeelable fruit anywhere in South America.
 We’ve traveled extensively and visited many developing countries (and as a friend called one of the countries we sailed to, which shall remain nameless, ‘undeveloping’) and eaten all kinds of local foods, and with that exposure we would occasionally get sick, but this was the worst.

 Altitude Sickness

 Although Machu Picchu is only 7,972’ (2,430 m), Cuzco is 11,152’ (3,399 m) and if you go over any of the passes you will be above 14,000’.
 If you’re susceptible to altitude sickness, take all the precautions you can.
 I knew I was susceptible as the last few years of our circumnavigation when I would be at sea level for 9 or 10 months then return to our cabin at 10,300’, I had symptoms of altitude sickness.
 Thus, I took the Western medical prophylactic, drank mate de coca tea, and still got sick when we were above 14,000’ and close to 16,000’ as we crossed the Alto Plano for a period of time The only cure that worked for me was chewing the coca leaves.
 You don’t swallow them, just chew them and stick between your gum and cheek at the side of your mouth, then spit it out after a while.
 There are no side effects.
+Most hotels provide a bowl of them at included mals or at the reception desk.
 The locals chew them frequently, and that’s how the Inca runner-messengers were able to make their speedy runs.
 Do not bring any back to the United States, however!